Dave8012/SimpleLinuxShell/README.md

 # Simple Linux Shell
-This is a simple Linux shell that allows for commands with arguments to be executed.
+This is a simple Linux/Unix shell that allows for commands with arguments to be executed.
 This was written for learning the basics of shell programming.

 ## Functionality of the shell